 1245 Lincoln Rd, Miami Beach, FL 33139

 I like to kick things off strong by heading over to CVI.CHE 105, a sophisticated Peruvian restaurant that I think everyone will love.
-In my opinion, this is the best place to get ceviche in Miami Beach.
+In my opinion, this is the best place to get food in Miami Beach.

 CVI.CHE 105 uses nothing but the freshest seafood and highest-quality ingredients to create absolutely exquisite cuisine from the mind of the award-winning Chef Juan Chipoco.
 Thanks to him, dining at CVI.CHE 105 is less of a meal and more of an experience.
 I had the pleasure of trying the ceviche Camarones made with shrimp and I strongly recommend it.